Legacy35/Warthunder-BR-Finder/README.md

 # Warthunder-BR-Finder
-A simple program that identifies what BR your lobby is
+A simple program that identifies what BR your lobby is in Warthunder